 In January 2004, weeks before his 43rd birthday, Bill Killian was not feeling well and began experiencing pain in his urinary tract.
 He finally became so weak that his wife, Dianne drove him to their local emergency room where they had originally diagnosed Bill with a urinary tract infection.
 She knew something else was wrong.

 "I asked the doctors to do a colonoscopy.
-I had a feeling that might be the source of the pain," recalled Dianne, who was correct.
+I had a feeling that might be the source of the pain," recalls Dianne, who was correct.
 Bill was immediately diagnosed with colon cancer.

 "We realized a world-recognized cancer treatment hospital was less than 5 miles away."

 Following surgery at his local hospital, Bill and his doctors reviewed the next course of treatment.
 "It was at that point when we realized a world-recognized cancer treatment hospital was less than 5 miles away," says Dianne.

 "We couldn't fool around anymore.
 We knew the right decision was to head over to Fox Chase Cancer Center.
 People travel to Fox Chase from all over the world - and it's right in our back yard.
 Fox Chase is like a gold mine of cancer curing and treatment," said Bill, who met with Fox Chase oncologists who specialize in treating patients with gastrointestinal cancer.
 During the first round of chemotherapy, a PET Scan revealed that the cancer had spread to his liver.

 "The best docs in the business work at Fox Chase."

 "The best docs in the business work at Fox Chase.
 One compared my cancer to a game - and told us the ball is in our court.
 I decided right then and there that I was ready for surgery," recalls Bill.
 After recovering from surgery, Bill underwent a second course of chemotherapy, which seemed to work initially.